-While large-scale events like Mission of Mercy provide critical access to care, they also reveal structural limits, particularly around clinical complexity, continuity, and sustainability.
-Community Vision Day was conceived to address those limits: a high-volume, community-focused clinic day hosted within the UPMC Vision Institute, leveraging existing infrastructure and supplies at little to no cost to patients regardless of insurance status.
+While large-scale events like Mission of Mercy provide critical access to care, they also reveal structural limitations, particularly in terms of clinical complexity, continuity, and sustainability.
+Community Vision Day was conceived to address these limits: a high-volume, community-focused clinic day hosted within the UPMC Vision Institute, leveraging existing infrastructure and supplies at minimal to no cost to patients, regardless of their insurance status.

 As program manager for CORAP, I led the Community Vision Day pilot end-to-end, including: